lm3nitro/Projects/SIEM/Splunk/Splunk Install.md

 ### Summary:

-In this project I was able to install Splunk and also installed additional add-ons in order to better intergrate data from various sources.
+In this project I was able to install Splunk and also installed additional add-ons in order to better integrate data from various sources.
 Sending this data from various sources will be included as part of other projects.
-Installing Splunk also allowed me to gain hands on experience with its funcctionalities, including data ingestion, search, and visualization.
-I also want to create variousdashboards and and use the different features to better viausalize the inforamtion that is important to me and pertinent to my enviornment.
+Installing Splunk also allowed me to gain hands on experience with its functionalities, including data ingestion, search, and visualization.
+I also want to create various dashboards and use the different features to better viausalize the inforamtion that is important to me and pertinent to my environment.
 I highly recommend having a SIEM as part of your network to.
 The following benefits can be gained from it:
 + Threat detection
 + Centralized Monitoring
 + Incident response